ws-data-engineering/bootcamp-modules-week-4/14-Stu_Preventing-Default/README.md

 * Even when an event is canceled, it continues to propagate.
 What does that mean?

+*Event propagation is a way to describe the “stack” of events that are fired in a web browser.

+*The e.stopPropagation() halts this “bubbling” of events “up” through the DOM.

 Use [Google](https://www.google.com) or another search engine to research this.

 ---